johlym/johnathan.org/_posts/2018-05-07-an-auto-deploying-static-site-with-backend.md

 I would vouch for [Digital Ocean](https://m.do.co/c/b3e840db07ba) all day long, though.
 They're great people to work with--I know at least one of them personally--and their UI is prefect for my needs.

 {% note success %}
 **Side note:** use that link and you'll get $10 in credit when you sign up.
-That's 2 months of their entry VPS (1GB RAM).
+That's 2 months of their entry VPS (1GB RAM) for free.
 {% endnote %}

 I had to really think about my plan.
 If I was going to go back to static, I needed to pick a tool that I wouldn't end up hating six months from now.
 My answer was actually several tools.